Columbia, Missouri: Cityscape

 Columbia's most significant and well-known architecture is found in buildings located in its downtown area and on the university campuses.
 The University of Missouri's Jesse Hall and the neo-Gothic Memorial Union have become icons of the city.
 The David R. Francis Quadrangle is an example of Thomas Jefferson's academic village concept.

 Nine historic districts located within the city are listed on the National Register of Historic Places: Downtown Columbia, the East Campus neighborhood, the West Broadway neighborhood, the Francis Quadrangle, the south campus of Stephens College, the Pierce Pennant Motor Hotel, Maplewood, and the David Guitar House.
 The downtown skyline is relatively low and is dominated by the 10-story Tiger Hotel and the 15-story Paquin Tower.

-Downtown Columbia is an area of approximately one square mile surrounded by the University of Missouri on the south, Stephens College to the east, and Columbia College on the north.
+Downtown Columbia is an area around one square mile surrounded by the University of Missouri on the south, Stephens College to the east, and Columbia College on the north.
 The area serves as Columbia's financial and business district.